felleg/felleg.gitlab.io-backup/content/posts/20220306-7-days-go-challenge.md

 ---

 The goal: play 7 games with strangers over the span of 7 days.
-This is to force me to let go of my ego, and face my fear of losing head-on, in order to become a better player.
+This is to force me to let go of my ego, and face head-on my fear of losing in order to become a better player (and a better person!).

 - Game 1 (lost): https://online-go.com/game/41699537
 - Game 2 (lost): https://online-go.com/game/41734993